urielromero/firstwebsite/README.md

 Here we see some of the main concepts of the named languages to structure and enhance a websites look.

-No database has been connected.
+This is a static one page website and no database has been connected.

+In future practices I will add more advance elements to a page such as: animations, a carousel and a database, among others.